FarhanGitHubrit/autostream-ai-agent/README.md

 🧠 Architecture Explanation

-This project uses a modular architecture inspired by agent-based systems.
-Although lightweight, it follows principles similar to LangGraph workflows, where different components handle specific responsibilities such as intent detection, knowledge retrieval, and action execution.
+This project has a modular design that was inspired by systems based on agents.
+It is lightweight, but it works in a way that is similar to LangGraph workflows, where different parts are in charge of different tasks like finding information, executing actions, and detecting intent.

-LangGraph-style design was chosen because it allows structured control over conversational flow, making it easier to manage multi-step interactions like lead collection.
-Instead of a single monolithic function, the logic is broken into smaller units like intent detection, RAG response, and tool execution.
+I chose a LangGraph-style design because it lets you control the flow of conversation in a structured way, which makes it easier to handle multi-step interactions like collecting leads.
+Instead of one big function, the logic is split up into smaller pieces, such as intent detection, RAG response, and tool execution.

-State management is handled using a Python dictionary that persists user information across multiple conversation turns.
-This includes tracking user intent, lead capture stage, and collected details such as name, email, and platform.
-This ensures the chatbot can maintain context over 5–6 turns, which is essential for real-world conversational systems.
+A Python dictionary keeps track of user information across multiple conversation turns, which is how state management works.
+This includes keeping track of the user's intent, the lead capture stage, and the information that was collected, like their name, email address, and platform.
+This makes sure that the chatbot can keep track of what's going on over 5–6 turns, which is important for real-world

 📱 WhatsApp Integration (Using Webhooks)

-To integrate this AI agent with WhatsApp, a service like Twilio API can be used.
-Twilio provides a WhatsApp Business API that allows sending and receiving messages programmatically.
+You can use a service like Twilio API to connect this AI agent to WhatsApp.
+You can send and receive messages through the WhatsApp Business API from Twilio.

-When a user sends a message on WhatsApp, Twilio forwards the message to a backend server via a webhook (HTTP request).
-This webhook endpoint will contain the chatbot logic (our Python application).
-The server processes the incoming message, generates a response using the agent, and sends the reply back to the user via Twilio’s API.
+Twilio sends a message from WhatsApp to a backend server through a webhook (HTTP request) when the user sends it.
+The chatbot logic (our Python app) will be in this webhook endpoint.
+The server handles the incoming message, uses the agent to create a response, and then sends the response back to the user through Twilio's API.

 The flow works as follows: